chaos-mesh/chaos-mesh/README.md

 # Chaos Operator
-The Chaos Operator is a powerful chaos engineering tool for kubernetes.
+Chaos Operator is a powerful chaos engineering tool for kubernetes.
 It is used to inject chaos into the applications and Kubernetes infrastructure in a managed fashion.

-The Chaos Operator is a Kubernetes Operator, which provides easy definitions for chaos experiments and automates the execution of chaos experiments.
+Chaos Operator is a Kubernetes Operator, which provides easy definitions for chaos experiments and automates the execution of chaos experiments.

 ## Deploy